ilhan007/ui5con-web-component/docs/1_Getting_Started.md

 - The component has a single property, defined via the `@property` decorator.
 The property is changed whenever someone clicks on the element in the `onClick` handler (see next point how the handler is attached).

-**Note:** When component's property (e.g. state) changes, the component will re-render automatically.
+**Important:** When component's property (e.g. state) changes, the component will re-render automatically.

 ```js
   @property({ validator: Integer, defaultValue: 0 })